annual oratorical contest 2023 Theme Black Resistance

 We are dedicated to helping students achieve higher education.
 Consider making a contribution to our local scholarship fund.
 Please note: For Local Scholarship via Zelle: sgrholosangeles.gramtamrecords@gmail.com

-For a Tax Deductible Donation via our National Education Fund (NEF) please inquire.
+For a Tax Deductible Donation via our Authors Study Club please inquire.
 Thank you.

 Powered by GoDaddy Website Builder